CLEAN ENERGY IN THE TIME OF CRISES

 - Say what you don’t know right now (science, data)

-- Be clear about the difference between the two
+- Be clear about the difference of the two

 - Provide acknowledgment for the fear that people are experiencing, ignoring it or trying to negate it will only make it more acute